-Camping has always been green but now you can go greener than ever in the most sustainable tent out there: the Karsten Opera Blueline.
-This tent is completely produced with recycled materials.
+Camping has always been green but now you can go greener than ever in the most sustainable tents out there: the Karsten Blueline Tents.
+These tents are completely produced with recycled materials.
 Now that’s what we call green!
+So far, the Blueline Collection includes the Karsten Opera Blueline and the Karsten Lacerta Blueline.

 The first thing that strikes you is the colour of the tent cloth.
-The unique light blue colour of the tent is due to the TenCate BlueCAMP cotton.
+The unique light blue colour of the Blueline tents is due to the TenCate BlueCAMP cotton.
 This is a mix of high-quality cotton and recycled jeans.
 Did you know that 640 million jeans are thrown away every year in Europe?
-Part of those jeans are now collected, unravelled, spun into new yarn and processed into new tent cloth, for the Karsten Blueline.
+Part of those jeans are now being collected, unravelled, spun into new yarn and processed into new tent cloth, for this Karsten Blueline Collection.

 This means a smaller waste mountain.
 But also less water consumption.
 To produce 1kg of cotton, you need 8000 litres of water.
 By replacing part of the cotton with denim we can save 50,000 litres of water on average per tent.
 But that’s not all.
 The cotton gets its unique blue colour thanks to the addition of the jeans, so there’s no need for dyes.
 That’s what makes the cotton extra green!
 In blue.